Skip to main content

 What fruit to plant:

 Evergreen fruiting plants may be put into the garden now while the soil is still warm – passionfruit vines and citrus among them.
 Deciduous fruit trees in pots should be left until they are dormant and have lost all their leaves before being transplanted into the garden.
 Together with new bare-root fruit trees, they are best planted in mid to late Winter.
+Here's the list of fruit and citrus to consider:

 What flowers to plant: